QRY91/uroboro/landing-page/README.md

 ## 🤝 Contributing

-This landing page is part of the main Uroboro project.
+This landing page is part of the main uroboro project.
 To contribute:

 1. Fork the main repository
 2. Make changes in the `landing-page/` directory